Office location: Laurentide 2104

 Phone: (262) 472-1407

 Ronald J. Berger (Ph.D., UCLA) is Professor of Sociology at the University of Wisconsin-Whitewater, where he teaches courses in disability studies, Holocaust studies, criminology, and white-collar crime.
 Born and raised in Los Angeles, California, he has lived in Wisconsin since 1981.

-Dr. Berger also has published nearly 50 articles and book chapters, which have appeared in Contexts, Criminal Justice Review, Disability Studies Quarterly, Gender and Society, Humanity and Society, International Review of Qualitative Research, Journal of Contemporary Ethnography, Law and Society Review, Perspectives on Social Problems, Qualitative Inquiry, Social Science Quarterly, Sociological Focus, Sociological Quarterly, and Studies in Symbolic Interaction, among other professional venues.
+Dr. Berger also has published over 50 articles and book chapters, which have appeared in Contexts, Criminal Justice Review, Disability Studies Quarterly, Gender and Society, Humanity and Society, International Review of Qualitative Research, Journal of Contemporary Ethnography, Law and Society Review, Perspectives on Social Problems, Qualitative Inquiry, Social Science Quarterly, Sociological Focus, Sociological Quarterly, and Studies in Symbolic Interaction, among other professional venues.